3arthqu4ke/headlessmc/README.md

 built with any JDK &geq; 8, but language features > 8 can't be used.
 HeadlessMc uses [project lombok](https://github.com/projectlombok/lombok) to eliminate Java boilerplate.

+The (sparse) javadoc can be found [here](https://3arthqu4ke.github.io/headlessmc/javadoc/).

+Contributions are welcome!

+### Plugins

+You can also write Plugins for HeadlessMc.
+Plugins can run through the `headlessmc-launcher-wrapper`, which launches the `headlessmc-launcher` on another classloader.
+You can find a small example [here](headlessmc-launcher-wrapper/src/testPlugin).

 ## License and Libraries